fragtion/pinhole-glasses-pdf-generator/README.md

 DIY Pinhole Glasses Template Generator

 So basically all this does is generate a template for the improvised "lenses" to be cut out from.
 The dot sizes and spacing can be customized.
 You will need your own frames, of course, and your own way of boring the holes.
+Then you'll need to find something suitable to use as the lenses.
+I used the remains of black plastic from the enclosure of an old laptop battery pack.
+Cardboard is probably not the best choice here, but could be used for a quick proof of concept.
+Use your imagination, get creative, and most importantly have fun :)
 I used a small drill-bit.
 Others prefer a safety pin heated up with a lighter.
-You could probably also find a copper wire of suitable thickness and attach that to a conventional solering iron
+You could probably also find a copper wire of suitable thickness and attach that to a conventional soldering iron

 The bulk of this code was generated using OpenAI's ChatGPT, following my instructions of course